Searching everywhere online, I found it impossible to find a comprehensive guide for what was required when going travelling.

 First rule, make sure you pack your toiletries in your main baggage, not your hand luggage, otherwise all the effort of getting it right will be wasted when the staff at the airport remove them

-spray: whether you bring eau de toilette, perfume or a can of lynx, you will appreciate the odour disguiser as your t-shirt turns see through with sweat.
-Let’s not kid ourselves, you are most likely going to get absolutely wasted a number of times, and you will never appreciate the smell of Davidoff more!
+Spray: Whether you bring eau de toilette, perfume or a can of lynx, you will appreciate the odour disguiser as your t-shirt turns see through with sweat.

 When you pack for travelling, you will always bring more than you need.
 With a massive bag on your back, you will quickly regret this and many clothes will be left along the way.

-My personal optimal amount was 5 t-shirts, socks and boxers, as this allowed just enough time for the ones you wore at the start of the week to be washed and dried, especially if you’re in a hot country.
+My personal optimal amount was 5 t-shirts, 7 pairs of socks and 7 boxers, as this allowed just enough time for the ones you wore at the start of the week to be washed and dried, especially if you’re in a hot country.

-to every female out there, shoes should be kept to an absolute minimum, you could get away with one smart and one rugged, and some extra flip flops if they can fit in.
+Shoes should be kept to an absolute minimum, you could get away with one smart and one rugged, and some extra flip flops if they can fit in, but that’s it.

-Whatever you decide on shoes, make sure they are built to last, converses would be in shatters within a fortnight!
+Whatever you decide on shoes, make sure they are built to last, converses would be in tiny pieces within a fortnight!
 You may end up on a fair few long walks, so make sure you don’t pick something that rubs.